 Registry Hack using InstallTakeOwnership.reg file

-- Upon extraction, you will find that the zip file which you downloaded contains two registry files with a .reg extension.
+- Upon extraction, you will find that the zip file you downloaded contains two registry files with a .reg extension.

 Try booting into Safe Mode